 Energy prices are rising and politicians are clamouring to find an answer.
 First off, let’s get one thing straight – the cost of fossil fuels have been rising and will continue to rise.
 The era of cheap energy is basically over.
 Once we recognise and accept this, we can move on to looking for sensible solutions to the problem.
-In the U.K., politicians are proposing various solutions, from fixing prices to windfall taxes on the energy companies to removing “green” subsidies from energy bills.
+In the U.K., politicians are proposing various solutions, such as Accounting Firm UK from fixing prices to windfall taxes on the energy companies to removing “green” subsidies from energy bills.
 All of these are essentially short-term fixes.
 The long-term solution is renewable energy asset finance to become more energy efficient and to source a larger proportion of our energy from sources which we can control the costs of over the long-term.
-Renewables are the

 So a progressive pricing structure could be introduced as follows:

 - The existing price that energy companies charge could be set as the baseline price for the average consumption figure.
 Using round figures, let’s say that for gas it is 15,275 kWh and electricity it is 4,225 kWh

 - A number of usage bands are introduced, as illustrated in the table below.
 This is a first stab and of course this would require further analysis and refining, but here I’ve taken a ±10% band around the average for the baseline tariff and then bands which are up to 25% less than or greater than the average, bands which are up to 50% greater or less than the average and then a “top rate” band for the highest consumers.
 Pricing could be a 50% discount per unit of the baseline price for the lowest usage band, 25% discount for the second lowest band etc. The top rate band could be priced at a 100% premium.
 Taking British Gas’s prices (effective from 23rd November 2013*), this would result in the following (the orange band being the baseline):